We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Existing Insulation Removal

 If a home’s existing insulation has been damaged by mold or pests, it will need to be removed and disposed of before the new insulation can be installed.
-In most cases, this will cost between $1.50 and $3 per square foot.
-Contractors have machines that can efficiently strip away the old spray foam.
-However, sometimes contractors must chip away the insulation by hand.
-If this is the case, costs may be closer to $5 per square foot.
+In most cases, this will cost between $1.50 and $3 per square foot if the contractor uses a machine.
+However, if the contractor needs to chip away the insulation by hand, costs may be closer to $5 per square foot.
 If the old insulation contains asbestos, it is especially important for homeowners to have a professional take care of the removal.
 Those who live in older homes will want to familiarize themselves with what asbestos insulation looks like in order to stay safe.

 Mold Remediation